cam2-auto-drone/uavcc-simulator/README.md

 ## Frequently Asked Questions
 ### The Trial 1 world loads in Gazebo, but the object does not move.
 This occurs when the GAZEBO_PLUGIN_PATH is incorrect.
-Repeat step 2 and attempt to run the world agian.
+Repeat step 2 and attempt to run the world again.